 The windows in the exhibition are covered by a series of purple curtains, the fabric of which is sequentially thinner as one moves through the exhibition.
 The fabric ‘thinning out’ is an abstraction of the way that the image of the infant Christ was gradually but radically refashioned in the late Middle Ages.
-In the Byzantine tradition, the infant Christ was depicted resembling a small grownup rather than a child.
-Depicting him in the long purple robes of nobility was a way of emphasising Christ’s divine nature.
-From the 13th century onwards, when Christianity had a strong foothold in most of Europe, artists started emphasising Christ’s humanity instead.
-To prove that he was made of flesh and blood, more and more of Christ’s body was revealed.
-Starting with his legs, following with his chest; culminating in the fully naked infant Jesus of the Renaissance.
+Depicting the infant Christ in the long purple robes of nobility was a way of emphasising Christ’s divine nature.
+From the 13th century onwards, the purple robes vanished in favour of the fully naked infant Jesus of the Renaissance.

 The image of St. Wilgefortis, depicted in the painting on display, is a result of an even more radical transformation of the image of Christ in the late Renaissance.
-Wilgefortis, so goes the story, was a princess whose father demanded her to marry against her will.
+Wilgefortis was a princess whose father demanded her to marry.
 Longing to devote her life to Christ instead, she prayed to be made repulsive; a prayer which God answered by growing her a beard.
-St. Wilgefortis, in her androgynous state, can be seen as a symbol for liberation from the restraints of patriarchal society.
-The image of St. Wilgefortis in this painting bares resemblance to a wooden crucifix called The Holy Face, located in Lucca, Italy.
-In this statue, Jesus is wearing a long purple robe, in the style of priest during this era, from which slightly accentuated breasts protrude.
+The image of St. Wilgefortis in her androgynous state, bares resemblance to a wooden crucifix called The Holy Face, located in Lucca, Italy.
+In this statue, Jesus is wearing a long purple robe from which slightly accentuated breasts protrude.
 When pilgrims brought copies of the statue to Central and Western Europe, the figure of St. Wilgefortis was projected onto the feminine Jesus resulting in their representations intertwining as one form.

 A non-normative way of imaging gender roles in Medieval Europe (and still today) can be seen through a roof tile called Nun and Monk.
 These tiles pertained their form from being moulded on a human thigh.
 They were arranged in a pattern in which the bottom layer are called Nuns and the tiles covering them are called Monks.
 This type of roofing originates from ancient societies, but after the fall of the Roman Empire the knowledge of this building material was only preserved by some monasteries, which is likely from where its name is derived.
 The use of the tiles on a wide scale only reappeared in the 13th century.
 Postma’s sculpture in the middle room places the tiles in their conventional pattern, but with the axis turned.
 Positioned upright, the Nuns are placed on an equal footing with the Monks.